nicholasadamou/insta-chrome/README.md

 ## What is _insta-chrome_? 🤔

-Easily browse Instagram from a chrome popup.
+Easily browse Instagram from a Chrome popup.

 - All information stays local, extension is just a few lines of JavaScript. 🎉